caarlos0/gophercon-2025/slides.md

 ```

 ^ finally, the last piece of the interface: View.
-here, we create a style, and render stopwatch's view - which is basically a string
+here, we create a couple of styles, and render stopwatch's view - which is basically a string
+we also check if quitting is true, and render a good bye message instead.
+note that the styles might need to be stored within the model if we need
+something more dynamic (like diff colors for light/dark bg)

 ---

+![autoplay mute loop](bg.mp4)

 ## Bubble Tea

-![autoplay mute loop](bg.mp4)

-Run it:

 [.code-highlight: none]
-[.code-highlight: 2]
+[.code-highlight: 2,5]
 [.code-highlight: 8-12]
 [.code-highlight: all]